ctrueden/ibroadcast-python/README.md

  |      :param tagid: ID of the tag to apply.
  |      :param trackids: List of IDs for the tracks to tag.
  |      :param untag: If true, remove the tag rather than applying it.
- |      :return: True if the operation was successful.
  |
+ |      Raises:
+ |          ServerError on problem tagging/untagging the tracks
+ |
  |  token(self)
- |      Gets the authentication token for the current session.
+ |      Get the authentication token for the current session.
  |
+ |  track(self, trackid)
+ |      Get the track object with the given ID.
+ |
+ |      :param trackid: ID of the track to retrieve.
+ |      :return: The track object.
+ |
  |  trash(self, trackids)
  |      Move the given tracks to the trash.
  |
  |      :param trackids: List of IDs for the tracks to tag.
- |      :return: True if the operation was successful.
+ |
+ |      Raises:
+ |          ServerError on problem trashing the tracks
+ |
  |
  |  upload(self, filepath, label=None, force=False)
  |      Upload the given file to iBroadcast, if it isn't there already.